 After personal experience of hair loss, and realising the major impact it could have, Dr Wilson began a journey of learning about hair and scalp issues.Working as a GP, she has been aware that most UK GPs have only one week of training in skin and hair before they qualify.
 Unable to find a suitable in depth course at the time for GPs, she completed the 2 year Trichology Course with the Institute of Trichologists gaining a distinction in both years, being the only student in her cohort to do so.
 She was also awarded the John Mason Memorial Prize for Excellence in her first year, which is only awarded when there is a ‘candidate of high enough calibre to merit it’.

-She believes that it is important to be knowledgeable about the hair processing techniques in Afro-textured hair which has different requirements to European/Asian hair so obtained certification in Hair Cutting,Hair Braiding and Weave, Afro hair relaxer and the Brazilian Blow Dry from the National Beauty Institute in 2015..
+She believes that it is important to be knowledgeable about the hair processing techniques in Afro-textured hair which has different requirements to European/Asian hair.
+She was certified in 2015 by the National Beauty Institute in: Hair Cutting,Hair Braiding and Weave, Afro hair relaxer and the Brazilian Blow Dry.

 The skin camouflage training stimulated an interest in the solutions that aesthetic procedures offer so she trained further in electrolysis with VTCT and Sterex, and also has the BTEC Level 7 award for Laser and Associated light therapies, she hopes to be able to offer this service in the future.

 Training in Botulinum toxin injections was completed in 2011, and she maintains contact with colleagues in field through membership of a local practitioners group and the Aesthetic Complications Expert Group which supports aesthetic pracititioners across the country.

 Dr Wilson is a strong believer in the importance of skin care for managing skin concerns including acne, pigmentation, razor bumps, rosacea and wrinkles and undertakes regular training with Obagi Medical and Zo Skin health in order to continue to deliver skin care programmes.